 Making a Window Jack-o'-Lantern

-Some orange fabric is the start of this fun to make Halloween window decoration.
+Some orange fabric is the start of this easy-to-make Halloween window decoration.
 This is a guide about making a window Jack O'Lantern

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!